There are several ways of playing the board game Scythe on PC. This article reviews the Digital Edition that can be found on the Steam platform.

 - In multiplayer, every faction has a separate time bank for its turns, which prevents stalling and keeps the game flowing smoothly.

 - When I played for the first time I found the music a bit dull and repetitive, but after more matches with different factions, I found it very good, immersive, and diverse.
-It’s also different for each faction, trying to match the flavor of each one.
+It’s also different for each faction, as it tries to match the flavor of each one.

 - Some information is partially hidden in the interface.
 There are a lot of things to keep track of in Scythe: player mats, resources, combat cards, mech abilities, enlisting, etc. It takes at least a couple of games to get a good overview of everything and to know where to look and what to look after.